mssun/rpython-by-example/builtin-types/numeric.rst

    ``r_uint``, ``r_int32``, ``r_longlong``, etc in the arithmetic module.
 For more information, please refer to :doc:`/rlib/rarithmetic` in the rlib section

+   Not like Python, RPython will not automatically use big integer when appropriate.
+The big integer type and corresponding operations are provided in the ``rbigint`` library, please refer to :doc:`/rlib/rbigint` in the rlib section.

 Bitwise operations
 ------------------